What is Payroll Accounting & How to automate it?

 Step #4: Post Payroll

-After the journal entries are entered, you will need to post them to the general ledger.
-Some accounting systems automatically post the entries, but for others, you will need to manually submit the transaction.
-You want to ensure accuracy in the entries before you post them since some software programs don’t allow you to reverse the entries.
+After entering the journal entries, you must post them to the general ledger.
+Some accounting systems automatically post the entries, but for others, you must submit the transaction manually.
+You want to ensure accuracy in the entries before you post them since some software programs don’t allow you to reverse them.

 Double-check each journal entry line item against the different payroll reports you have pulled.
 Do the total gross wages in your entry tie out to what’s on the report?
 How about the net cash pulled from your bank account?
 An easy check is to make sure your debits equal your credits.